pobuchowski/api-template/README.md

 ```
 ## Running test
 There are three types of tests configured in the pom file, integration tests started with `test` profile, unit tests started with `unit-test` profile and a variant of integration tests using the Arquillian Container-Object Model `com-test`

+For all types of test we use random ports and container names to avoid conflicts in Continuous Integration environments where many build and test cycles are run in parallel.

 ### Unit test
 Unit tests run tests in the JVM without Docker.
 The unit tests generate JaCoCo code coverage reports.
 They can be found in the target/site directory after a successful test run